Business Apps

 load_dotenv()

-SYSTEM_PROMPT = """You are a Tier-1 customer support agent.
+SYSTEM_PROMPT = """You are a Tier-1 customer support agent for an online store.

-- Keep responses under 3 sentences unless troubleshooting steps are required."""
+- Keep replies under three sentences unless steps are required."""

 prompt = ChatPromptTemplate.from_messages([